Choosing a dog bone for your puppy can be a fun and rewarding experience, especially if you know what you’re doing.

 Plastic and rubber bones are superior teeth cleaners, and they tend to be much more durable than the real thing and can often last for years.
 Many of these bones come infused with flavor or you can fill them with treats.
 These bones are great for games of fetch and tug of war, and it helps to get out their chewing behavior.
 Synthetic bones also tend to be softer than real bones and present less danger to your pet’s teeth.

-Durability is the primary concern because you don’t want your pet to go through the bones too quickly.
+Durability is a primary concern because you don’t want your pet to go through the bones too quickly.
 Especially if it’s something that’s supposed to keep them busy for a while.
 Compressed ingredient bones will go the fastest along with compressed rawhide bones.

 Artificial rubber bones and real rawhide bones will last the longest.
 We recommend the rubber or plastic when you need durability because many of these bones allow inserting your treats.
 These treats can change over time as your dog’s tastes and requirements change.